1977–78 Philadelphia 76ers season

-The 1977–78 NBA season was the 76ers 29th season in the NBA and 15th season in Philadelphia.
+The 1977–78 Philadelphia 76ers season was the 76ers 29th season in the NBA and 15th season in Philadelphia.
 The team finished the regular season with a record of 55–27.
 Head coach Gene Shue was replaced only 6 games into the season, by former Sixers player Billy Cunningham, who was only 34 years old at the time he replaced Shue.
-In the playoffs, the Sixers would sweep the New York Knicks, but lose in the Eastern Conference Finals to the Washington Bullets, a team with 11 fewer wins, 4 games to 2.
+In the playoffs, the Sixers would sweep the New York Knicks, but lose in the Eastern Conference finals to the Washington Bullets, a team with 11 fewer wins, 4 games to 2.

 Following the season, George McGinnis was traded to the Denver Nuggets for Bobby Jones and World B. Free was dealt to the San Diego Clippers for a 1984 first round draft pick which would become Charles Barkley.